Brand marketing with neuroscience

 comparison

-I was tasked with formulating and communicating Mindspeller’s value proposition to one of its prospective clients—Coca-Cola.
-The marketing powerhouse was considering a facelift for one of its brands, Simply Juices, and its objective was to reaffirm Simply’s positioning as THE healthy, clean, and natural juice brand.
+I was tasked with formulating Mindspeller’s value proposition for one of its prospective clients—Coca-Cola.
+The food & beverage powerhouse was considering a facelift for one of its brands—Simply Juices.
+Their objective: reaffirm Simply’s positioning as THE healthy, clean, and natural juice brand.

 Which one is (more) on message?

-First, I used the A/B tool to uncover which concept evoked a stronger association with the intended “Natural” association.
-The result (on a scale of 0 to 10) was a score of 7.61 for the alternative version on the left, compared to a score of 6.86 for the current label on the right.
+First, I used the A/B (split-testing) function to uncover which concept evoked a stronger association with the intended “natural” association.
+The result (on a scale of 0—weakest association, to 10—strongest association) was a score of 7.61 for the alternative version on the left, compared to a score of 6.86 for the current label on the right.
 (A delta above .20 is significant enough to be meaningful.)

-The second tool I used was the Competitive Profiler to highlight the first-order associations that set the options apart.
+The second tool I used was the Competitive Profiler, which highlights the first-order associations that set the options apart.
 The length of the bar represents the intensity of the mental connection with a specific word, relative to the asset on the other side.
 (The Competitive Profiler shows only associations with the most pronounced variations.)
 The results showed that the option on the right does not evoke strong associations, whereas the option on the left (the alternative) evokes a few strong ones.

 In addition to the comparison, I ran both assets through Mindspeller’s Association Wheel, which shows people’s implicit associations with an asset.
 Here as well, the alternative asset evoked more relevant associations, although not by much.

-The era of guessing has ended, and the era of actionable insights has begun.
-Science has enabled marketers to
+The era of guessing has ended, and the era of reliable insights at scale has begun.
+Mindspeller and other sci-tech companies adapted scientific advancements to help marketers understand consumer choices and….

 shape the brand in the mind.